-B. Sample Collection, Preservation, and Holding Time
+B. Sample Collection, Preservation and Holding Time

-Field personnel must strictly adhere to Bight'08 protocols to insure the collection of representative, uncontaminated sediment chemistry samples.
+Field personnel must strictly adhere to Bight '13 protocols to insure the collection of representative, uncontaminated sediment chemistry samples.
 These sample collection protocols are described in detail in the Field Operations Manual.
 Briefly, the key aspects of quality control associated with chemistry sample collection are as follows:

-• Field personnel must be thoroughly trained in the proper use of sample collection gear, and must be able to distinguish acceptable versus unacceptable sediment grab samples or fish trawls in accordance with pre-established criteria.

-- Field personnel must be thoroughly trained to recognize and avoid potential sources of sample contamination (e.g., engine exhaust, winch wires, deck surfaces, ice used for cooling). - Samplers and utensils that come in direct contact with the sample should be made of non-contaminating materials (e.g., glass, high-quality stainless steel and/or Teflon®) and should be thoroughly cleaned between sampling stations. - Sample containers should be of the recommended type (Table 4) and must be free of contaminants (i.e., carefully pre-cleaned) - Conditions for sample collection, preservation and holding times should be followed (Table 4).
+- Field personnel must be thoroughly trained in the proper use of sample collection gear, and must be able to distinguish acceptable versus unacceptable sediment grab samples in accordance with pre-established criteria. - Field personnel must be thoroughly trained to recognize and avoid potential sources of sample contamination (e.g., engine exhaust, winch wires, deck surfaces, ice used for cooling). - Samplers and utensils that come in direct contact with the sample should be made of noncontaminating materials (high-quality stainless steel only) and should be thoroughly cleaned between sampling stations. - Sample containers should be of the recommended type (Table 5-2) and must be free of contaminants (i.e., carefully pre-cleaned). - Conditions for sample collection, preservation and holding times should be followed (Table 5-2).